luizbgomide/sovereign/delver-creation.md

 ## Starting Improvements

 A newly-created Delver may make 4 total improvements to their Skills or Attributes.
-To improve an Attribute, raise it by 1 to a maximum of 18 and then recalculate its Modifier.
+To improve an Attribute, raise it by 1 to a maximum of 18 and then recalculate its modifier.
 To improve a Skill, raise its level by 1 to a maximum of 1.

 A single Attribute or Skill can be improved multiple times.